gusreid/gus-reid/content/classes.md

 Online classes are free and donations are gratefully received:
 <a href="https://www.paypal.com/donate/?hosted_button_id=NS545HRZ5LQYA" class="nav__link cta-button button button--small">Donate Now</a>

+Join now: <a href="https://meet.jit.si/KindDensitiesSupportLovingly">Class Link</a>

+Link works in browser and/or through the Jitsi app on your phone or tablet.
+I suggest you bookmark the link in your browser for ease of access.

 <div class="post-video">
   <div class="post-video__wrap">